-Youghal - Music and Heritage
+Youghal - The Music and Heritage of East Cork

 We have developed a close affinity with Youghal that has developed into a significant research activity.
 Daithí lived in the town of Youghal prior to moving to Co.
 Louth and was a member of the local branch of Comhaltas Ceoltóirí Éireann.
 With the performing group Ceolta Sí, he performed in Seisiún in Youghal and travelled to China, Mexico and Wales.
 He has returned regularly to provide workshops, joined in recent years by Adèle who has been equally inspired by the people and place.
 We are fortunate to have developed close friendships, benefitted from rich hospitality and been inspired by the beautiful and historic place.